 Ensure your ticket is clearly displayed on the dashboard inside the car.
 The same rules apply to municipal car parks.

-Free parking spaces are outlined in white.
-Watch for any adjacent signs indicating restrictions, such as maximum time limits.
+White lines mean that parking is free, but pay attention for any adjacent signs indicating restrictions, such as maximum time limits.
 In these cases, display a parking disc on your dashboard indicating the arrival time.
 You can purchase these discs for a few euros at tobacconists or newspaper shops.
 Rental cars often come with these discs already attached to the windshield.

-Yellow spaces are reserved for disabled badges, taxis, or official vehicles.
+Yellow lines indicate that spaces are reserved for disabled badges, taxis, or official vehicles.
 You may encounter green zones with restricted parking during certain hours on working days for deliveries and similar activities.
+A number of pink spaces are for pregnant women or those with young children (check adjacent signs).

 Fuelling Up